laglotus/Synapse-Lite/README.md

 # Synapse Lite (Linux)

-Synapse Lite is a lightweight, Linux replacement for Synapse-style mouse software (only naga pro v2 officially supported at the moment..
+Synapse Lite is a lightweight, Linux replacement for Synapse-style mouse software (only naga pro v2 officially supported at the moment)
 It runs a **mapper daemon** (evdev → uinput) plus a **GUI editor** for profiles, bindings, and macros.

 **Highlights**